Breast cancerMammograms; Mastectomy

 Hormone receptor-positive cancer is also called "hormone sensitive" because it responds to hormone therapy such as tamoxifen or aromatase inhibitors.
 Hormone receptor-negative tumors are referred to as "hormone insensitive" or "hormone resistant."

 Women have a better prognosis if their tumors are hormone receptor-positive because these cells grow more slowly than receptor-negative cells.
 In addition, women with hormone receptor-positive cancer have more treatment options.

 Breast cancer treatments are defined as local or systemic:

 Treatment strategies depend in part on the stage of the cancer.
 Breast cancer is staged based on:

-Stage 0 (Carcinoma in Situ).
-Stage 0 breast cancer is considered non-invasive (‘in situ"), meaning that the cancer is still confined within breast ducts or lobules and has not yet spread to surrounding tissues.
+The TNM system is used to classify cancer in stages I to IV.
+Each stage is further divided into substages.Stage 0 (Carcinoma in Situ): Stage 0 breast cancer is considered non-invasive ("in situ"), meaning that the cancer is still confined within breast ducts or lobules and has not yet spread to surrounding tissues.
 Stage 0 cancer is classified as either:

 Treatment options for DCIS include: